 If you received your first dose somewhere other than DAP Health and you have not received any services at DAP Health within the past year, Riverside County Department of Public Health is offering second doses via their Mpox Vaccine Interest Form.

-DAP Health has launched a MPox hotline, which can be reached at 760-656-8432 or MPox@daphealth.org, for community members who have questions or concerns regarding the virus.
-The hotline is not for people to be put on a vaccine wait list.
+DAP Health has launched an MPox hotline, which can be reached at 760-656-8432 or MPox@daphealth.org, for community members who have questions or concerns regarding the virus.